mizutanilab/biomimetic-nn/README.md

 The original schizophrenia-mimicking layer is based on our [study on nanometer-scale 3D structure of neuronal network in schizophrenia cases](https://www.nature.com/articles/s41398-019-0427-4).
 We translated the findings into newly designed layers that mimic connection constraints in schizophrenia.
 Please find the code used in that paper <a href="https://github.com/mizutanilab/biomimetic-nn/tree/master/FrontNeurorobot">here</a>.<BR>

 ## Release notes
+2025.7.9 mouselayer.py was updated to run with Keras 3.10.<BR>
 2024.10.29 Fully revised in response to the release of mouselayers.py<BR>
 2020.9.24 Release of this repo.